 While many metrics offer insight into the customer perspective, a few vital ones provide a multidimensional overview of satisfaction plus additional aspects of the customer relationship:

-1. Customer Satisfaction (CSAT): This metric measures overall pleasure or contentment with a product, service, brand, or business.
+Customer Satisfaction (CSAT): This metric measures overall pleasure or contentment with a product, service, brand, or business.
 Satisfaction scores are often tracked via surveys on a 1-5 or 1-10 scale.
-This straightforward metric quantifies subjective customer emotions to identify problem areas and benchmark over time.
+This straightforward metric quantifies subjective customer emotions to identify problem areas and benchmark over time, helping to boost your rates of customer service success by tackling issues proactively.
 It can be examined across customer segments and journey touchpoints like post-purchase, post-support tickets, etc. Trend analysis will demonstrate if changes are increasing happiness.

-3. Net Promoter Score (NPS): This loyalty metric evaluates customer relationships by asking about the likelihood of recommending a company, product, or service to friends or colleagues on a 0-10 scale.
+Net Promoter Score (NPS): This loyalty metric evaluates customer relationships by asking about the likelihood of recommending a company, product, or service to friends or colleagues on a 0-10 scale.
 Those rating 9-10 are promoters, 7-8 are passives, and 0-6 are detractors.
 Subtracting the percentage of detractors from the percentage of promoters yields the NPS.
 The higher the number, the greater the loyalty and levels of delight through strong perceived value.
 Comparing NPS across customer cohorts and measuring changes over time quantifies improving or worsening advocacy.
+If you are still wondering How to measure NPS? – there are sites such as CSP, who can help you understand this better and show you how it can apply to your business.

 Monitoring these five metrics together across essential dimensions of customer perspective provides a comprehensive dashboard for experience quality, satisfaction, ease, feelings, and value.
 They empower businesses to identify priorities for improving touchpoints when scores indicate opportunities.
 Just as vitally, improving metrics also demonstrates when investments to enhance aspects of operations, service, and strategy pay off through metrics rising over a specified time period.